How To Create a Trading Plan

 We all know that a trading plan is an essential tool for trading success. (that’s why you’re here!)

-But creating a robust trading plan you actually stick to is another matter!
+But knowing how to create a trading plan you actually stick to is another matter!

 - Discover what is a trading plan